Iowa State Softball

 Jessie Clemons is close to Jessie Clemons for #1 — consider platoon

-Ava Wilmes is close to Mckenna Andrews for #2 — consider platoon
+Ava Wilmes is close to Reagan Bartholomew for #2 — consider platoon

 Power: Maximize slugging — stack big bats early and let them drive runs